Bidding Games and Efficient Allocations: Efficiency, Monotonicity, and Binary Trees

-For convenience, we will denote by $\gamma|_s$ the \emph{projection} of $\gamma$ on a subgame of $G$ that is rooted in $s$.
+Recall that we denote by $\gamma|_s$ the \emph{projection} of $\gamma$ on a subgame of $G$ that is rooted in $s$.
 Similarly, $\mu|_s = \mu_{\gamma|_s}$.
 We will sometimes use the budget of player~2 as the input for $\mu$, rather than the budget of player~1.
 This should be clear from the notation.
 That is, $\mu(B_1)$ and $\mu(B_2)$ always refer to the same outcome in $T(G)$.